What is Build Failure Recovery Time?

 Related DevOps and DORA metrics include:

 - Deployment Frequency: perhaps the most critical DevOps metric of all.
-Deployment Frequency tracks the frequency with which increments of code are deployed to staging, testing and production.
+It tracks the frequency with which increments of code are deployed to staging, testing and production.

 - Build Failure Rate: an extremely helpful metric which identifies the percentage of workflows which fail and the overall risk this poses to development.
 A significant source of risk both in day-to-day development and responding to incidents due to the delays.